 Virginia Tech is always mindful of the impact of tuition increases on its students and families.
 We are committed to assisting you with planning for the cost of education over the next four years.
-During your sophomore, junior, and senior years, Virginia Tech will help meet a portion of your cost of tuition if your family falls within certain adjusted gross income ranges and you have filed your FAFSA by the January 15th priority deadline.
+During your sophomore, junior, and senior years, Virginia Tech will help meet a portion of your cost of tuition if your family adjusted gross income is under $100,000 and you have filed your FAFSA by the March 1 priority deadline each year.
 The Funds for the Future program is another commitment we make to assist students with the cost of tuition.

 - Must be a continuing undergraduate

-- Must File the FAFSA by the January 15th priority deadline
+- Must file the FAFSA by the March 1 priority deadline

-- Full-Time Enrollment Status (At Least 12 Credits Hours per Semester)
+- Full-Time Enrollment Status (At Least 12 credit Hours per semester)